Omni Calculator logo

 Air-fuel ratio of common fuels

 From the stove in our homes to rockets leaving Earth, we’re surrounded by different appliances and equipment that include the combustion process as part of their functioning system, all of which use a specific fuel.
-For example, natural gas used on stoves, heating systems and power generation plants 🏭; gasoline and diesel, mainly used for cars, buses and other means of transportation 🚗,; aviation turbine fuel (ATF) for airplanes ✈ or liquid hydrogen as rocket fuel 🚀.
+For example, natural gas used on stoves, heating systems, and power generation plants 🏭; gasoline and diesel are mainly used for cars, buses, and other means of transportation 🚗; aviation turbine fuel (ATF) for airplanes ✈ or liquid hydrogen as rocket fuel 🚀.

 Here are some air-fuel ratios for most common hydrocarbon fuels: